-Today’s post is a short chapter from my free ebook, Get Back To Where You Are: A Guide To Finding Yourself In The Present Moment.
+Today’s post is a short chapter from my new ebook, Get Back To Where You Are: A Guide To Finding Yourself In The Present Moment.
 In this short, introductory chapter, I pose an idea: We are like empty boats.
 We must learn to acknowledge, accept, and find the advantage to drift.

 * * *

 Drift is a slow and gradual movement or change from one place or condition to another.
 In and of itself, drift is neither good nor bad.
 The problem lies in where you drift and how you react to your present situation.

 Life takes us places.
 This is inevitable.
 When you let life control the drift, you live in the moment.
 You are present.
 Presence will bring you satisfaction.